Mithridates VI Eupator: Immunity to poison

 Mithridate and theriac continued to be staples of Western and Islamic medicine into the 19th century, consumed by Caesar and emperors, kings, and queens including Marcus Aurelius, Septimius Severus, Alfred the Great, Charlemagne, Henry VIII, and Queen Elizabeth.
 Some medieval preparations had as many as 184 ingredients.
 Owing to the idea that disease could be caused by "internal poisons", the antidotes also came to be thought of as panaceas able to cure damage from falls, some illnesses, or even all illnesses.
 When it failed, the problem was believed to be improper preparation or storage, leading some jurisdictions to legally require its preparation in full view of the public in city squares.
 Concerns about mithridate's purity and later inefficacy were closely involved with the development of medical and pharmaceutical regulation.
 Mithridate remains available from some doctors, particularly in the Middle East.
 As early as Pliny, however, some considered it quackery and its various components and proportions pseudoscientific.
 Chinese doctors received samples of mithridate from Muslim ambassadors in the Tang dynasty but never popularized or advocated it.
 The Islamic scientist Averroes, meanwhile, believed it may be helpful in some cases but cautioned against regular consumption by the healthy as it "could actually transform human nature into a kind of poison".
 It notably failed as a cure to plague and epilepsy, and William Heberden's 1745 Antitheriaca (Αντιθηριακα, Antithēriaka) helped fully discredit it in England.
 By the 19th century, it was only being prescribed for dyspepsia or described as of historical interest only.

 Polyglot

-In Pliny the Elder's account of famous polyglots, Mithridates could speak the languages of all the twenty-two nations he governed.
+In Pliny the Elder's account of famous polyglots, it is said that Mithridates could speak the languages of all the twenty-two nations he governed.
 This reputation led to the use of Mithridates' name as title in some later works on comparative linguistics, such as Conrad Gessner's Mithridates de differentiis linguarum (1555), and Adelung and Vater's Mithridates oder allgemeine Sprachenkunde (1806–1817).